 This is a young institution, growing and changing very fast.
 It is an exciting place to be, full of new challenges, and opportunities for learning and growing all around you.
 People like my wife who are used to highly structured, organized, and stable environments find it difficult to adjust in the beginning, but the support from other foreign faculty here, as well as people in leadership, is excellent.
 It really is a great place to be.

 We have received all kinds of support from other teachers and families who live here with us in Peter Hall.
-We have developed some very close friendships with other teachers, and there are people who have lived here for several years who have supported us and taught us so much over the past 15 months or so.
+We have developed some very close friendships with other teachers, and there are people who have lived here for several years who have supported us and taught us so much.
 I would highly recommend connecting with people who have lived here for several years.

 Have you traveled outside of campus with students and what was that like?

 The things that immediately come to mind are sports, music, and performing.
-There are all kinds of things to get involved in relating to sports, music, and performances.
-One of my favorite things to do is going out to eat with the students and just letting them order different kinds of food.
+One of my favorite things to do is going out to eat with the students and letting them order different kinds of food.
 Food is very affordable, and there are so many different kinds of delicious dishes to enjoy.
-It is also very fun to just hang out with different groups of people while getting to know each other and learning from each other.
+It is also fun to just hang out with different groups of people while getting to know each other and learning from each other.

 There is so much to do and so much to learn about.
 We have lots of free time, but I always feel so busy because there are so many things to be involved with.
 It is hard to be away from our families in America and Japan, but it will also be very hard to leave when it’s time to go home.

 Any tips for new teachers coming to China?